samuli-salonen/Teamspeak3/README.md

 And wait 5 minutes.

-Ps. top.sls is more reliable.
+Ps. top.sls is more reliable method.